Heart Beat (film): Production

 It was one of the first movies from the newly formed Orion Pictures.

 The film was produced by Orion Pictures, but was released by Warner Bros.
 Warner Bros. disliked the film and didn't consider it commercial enough.
-A marketing memo issued a strategy -- "Punt."
-The film was dumped into theaters with little fanfare, despite the earlier excitement generated by Orion's pre-production announcements and the much ballyhooed casting of Nick Note as his star was rising after role in the television smash hit "Rich Man, Poor Man."
+A marketing memo issued a strategy—"Punt."
+The film was dumped into theaters with little fanfare, despite the earlier excitement generated by Orion's pre-production announcements and the much ballyhooed casting of Nick Nolte as his star was rising after role in the television smash hit "Rich Man, Poor Man."

-Beat Legend William S. Burroughs visited the set one day, and wrote about it in 'Rolling Stone' magazine, feeling "the past hung in the air" due to the realism in the film.
+Beat Legend William S. Burroughs visited the set one day, and wrote about it in Rolling Stone magazine, feeling "the past hung in the air" due to the realism in the film.
 When sitting with Nick Nolte who played Neal, Burroughs "felt Neal sitting there in his cheap 1950s suit with the sleeves pulled up."

 Critical reception

 Roger Ebert of The Chicago Sun-Times gave the film 2½ out of 4 stars and praised certain aspects of the film:

 [T]here were long stretches of Heart Beat during which I found myself wishing instead for a film version of On the Road...
 The movie's a triumph of art direction, all right; the locations, clothes, lighting, moods, music and whole tone of the performances are designed to lower a kind of nostalgic dropcloth over the story...
 This movie treats its events as so long ago, so finished and done with and bathed in a yellowing afterglow, that we don't sense the very passion and rebelliousness it's supposed to be about.
 What an irony for the first serious film about the Beats.

 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.